 The benefits of precision agriculture are well known, but until now have involved systems that can cost tens of thousands of dollars and require ongoing monthly subscriptions for RTK correction service.
-The small or part-time producer has been unable to benefit from GPS guidance in accurate application of sprays, fertilizer or planting.
+The small or part-time producer has been unable to benefit from GPS guidance in the accurate application of sprays, fertilizer or planting.
 With the launch of affordable and field-ready Reach RS the statement above is no longer valid.

 Recently one of our customers Joseph kindly shared his experience of Reach RS application on the farm.
 He paired Reach RS with one of the many Android smartphone/tablet GPS guidance applications that can deliver GPS precision to farming.
 Since it is possible to replace internal GPS on your Android device with Reach / Reach RS, this way any positioning app will be able to use precise RTK coordinates input from the receiver via Bluetooth to the smart device.